 Article II of the U.S. Constitution provides that "[t]he executive Power shall be vested in a President of the United States of America."
 U.S. Const. art.
 II, § 1, cl.
 1. The Constitution's establishment of a "single, independent Executive" was a direct response to perceived infirmities of the Articles of Confederation, which had vested executive authority in the Continental Congress, Arts. of Confed. art.
 IX, §§ 4, 5.
 See, e.g., The Federalist No. 70 (Alexander Hamilton) ("all men of sense will agree in the necessity of an energetic Executive"); Steven G. Calabresi & Saikrishna B. Prakash, The President's Power To Execute the Laws, 104 Yale L.J.
-541, 599-603 (1994) ("the Constitution's clauses relating to the President were drafted and ratified to energize the federal government's administration and to establish one individual accountable for the administration of federal law"); cf. Akhil Reed Amar, America's Constitution: A Biography 131 (2005) ("The Constitution's 'President' . . . bore absolutely no resemblance to the 'president' under the Articles of Confederation.").
+541, 599-603 (1994) ("the Constitution's clauses relating to the President were drafted and ratified to energize the federal government's administration and to establish one individual accountable for the administration of federal law").

 This President was given responsibility to "take Care that the Laws be faithfully executed," U.S. Const. art.
 II, § 3; Myers v.
 United States, 272 U.S. 52, 117 (1926) ("The vesting of the executive power in the President was essentially a grant of the power to execute the laws."), and, alone among the government offices established by the new Constitution, was required to "be on duty continuously."
-Edward A. Hartnett, Recess Appointments of Article III Judges: Three Constitutional Questions, 26 Cardozo L. Rev. 377, 378 (2005); see 12 Op.
+Edward A. Hartnett, Recess Appointments of Article III Judges: Three Constitutional Questions, 26 Cardozo L. Rev. 377, 378 (1995); see 12 Op.
 Att'y Gen. 32, 35 (1866) ("it is of the very essence of executive power that it should always be capable of exercise").
-Congress, which was required only to "assemble at least once in every Year," U.S. Const. art.
+Congress, which was required only to "assemble at least once in every Year," U.S. Const., art.
 I, § 4, cl.
 2, and could, on consent, adjourn as it saw fit, id. art.
 I, § 5, cl.
 4, the President, as designed by the Framers, was always acting to execute the laws.
 See 4 Debates in the Several State Conventions on the Adoption of the Federal Constitution 135 (Elliot ed.
-1836) (contrasting Congress, who "are not to be sitting at all times," with the President who is "perpetually acting for the public"); Amar, America's Constitution, supra, at 132 ("While the new Congress would go in and out of session, America itself would always be in session, as would the nation's new presiding officer.").2
+1836) (contrasting Congress, who "are not to be sitting at all times," with the President who is "perpetually acting for the public").2 president would never be vacant and that there would be stability in any unplanned presidential succession.
+See Richard Albert, The Evolving Vice Presidency, 78 Temp.
+L. Rev. 811, 815-23 (2005).
+Two of the Constitution's 27 amendments are also designed to provide additional safeguards against the presidency ever being left vacant.
+U.S. Const. amend.
+XX (providing for the selection of a president if the President-elect dies or a new president is not selected before the new term is set to begin); id.
+XXV (establishing procedures to fill vice-presidency and for determining presidential disability).